ronziii/custom-awscli/README.md

 ### Installation

-As shown below, you may simply clone the GitHub repo to your home folder and source the files required.
+As shown below, you may simply clone the GitHub repo to your home folder.

 ```shell
 $ git clone https://github.com/ronnie420/custom-awscli.git ~/.custom-awscli
 ```

-Assuming the repo is in your home folder, execute the main file and ensure to provide the credential file as a paramater as shown below
+Assuming the repo is in your home folder, ensure you source the main file and provide the credential file as a paramater as shown below

 ```shell
 $ cd ~/.custom-awscli/bin